wlmeng11/rtl-ultrasound/README.md

 `python3 setup.py install`

 ## Usage
+### Hardware Setup
 This software is designed to be used with the [RTL-SDR v3](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) in conjunction with the [SimpleRick](https://github.com/wlmeng11/SimpleRick) hardware.

+TODO: block diagram

 However, this software can be also used with any ultrasound hardware which provides an analog signal output that can be fed to the input of the RTL-SDR.

+### Capturing images
+To capture approximately 1 second of data from the RTL-SDR and save it to a .npz file, run:
+`rtl_to_npz -v -n 5120000`

+Next, generate an image from the .npz file:
+`B_mode -v --data (data file name).npz`

+In the future, this process will be streamlined into a single script and possibly a GUI.

 ## Documentation
 A fairly comprehensive overview of the entire process from data acquisition to rendered image